 It was only a matter of time before home life became screen life.
-Black and white “Westerns” movies and TV shows captured life “out in the wild west” chasing outlaws on horseback.
+Black and white “Western” movies and TV shows captured life “out in the Wild West” chasing outlaws on horseback.
 Fictional plots no less, but the fascination with this rough life was felt by adults and children.
 My dad, who grew up in the 1940s, remembers being glued to the TV watching The Lone Ranger and shouting “Hi Ho Silver” every show.
 For all little boys and girls, this was the dream.
-To grow up and capture bank robbers in full western wear, boots and hat.
+To grow up and capture bank robbers in full western wear, boots, and hat.
 The clothing industry catered to this with replica western clothing for children long before the trend took off for adults.

-Outside of TV, live rodeo was a major interest starting in the late 1920s.
-Both men and woman were rodeo stars with their fast mounts, faster quick draw and fancy chaps, fringe shirts and rhinestone sparkling hats and belt buckles.
+Outside of TV, live rodeo was a major interest beginning in the late 1920s.
+Both men and women were rodeo stars with their fast mounts, faster quick draws, fancy chaps, fringe shirts, and rhinestone sparkling hats and belt buckles.
 These flashy Rodeo star looks were the inspiration of 1930s and 1940s western wear with little distinction between men’s and women’s styles.
 Both wore denim jeans, button up shirts, cowboy boots, and large hats.
 Colors were very bright and flashy.
 Various shades of tanned leather were dripping in fringe, sequins, embroidery, and beads.

 Fabrics used to make western clothing were gaberdine, rayon, cotton, and wool.
 In the mid to late 1940s, new leather and suede skirts, vests and jackets were worn.
 Back on the homestead, amateur lady ranchers wore the first Lady Levi’s.
 The fashion world took notice, and in 1935, Vogue ran a story on dude ranch chic.